 First, why this happens

 Online survey websites have been around for more than decade now, and throughout the years, sites have come and gone, particularly those that aren’t actually run by legitimate market research companies.

 There continue to be one-page websites out there that promise high-paying online surveys but who will instead, bombard you with spam and sell your information to marketers.
 Although there are literally hundred of legitimate survey panels out there, people new to survey taking may unknowingly get caught up in these scams, eager to get started without doing their research.

 Why it’s so important to know what you’re signing up for

-These types of websites are very problematic, and removing yourself from their database can be difficult in itself; if your information has already been passed on to third parties, it may be nearly impossible to completely remove yourself from all lists, as your information keeps being resold.
+These types of survey scam websites are very problematic, and removing yourself from their database can be difficult in itself; if your information has already been passed on to third parties, it may be nearly impossible to completely remove yourself from all lists, as your information keeps being resold.